St Paul United Methodist Church in Gainesville has a strong commitment to Missions - local, stateside, and foreign.

-- Center Point - The largest financial commitment in our Missions budget goes to support the Center Point organization which provides mentoring programs in our local primary and secondary schools within Hall County and Gainesville.
+- Center Point - One of the many commitments in our Missions budget goes to support the Center Point organization which provides mentoring programs in our local primary and secondary schools within Hall County and Gainesville.
 Additionally, it provides counseling and guidance to students as well as an off campus meeting facility for religious based studies/fellowship.
 Some church members volunteer at Centerpoint throughout the year.

-- Good News At Noon – St. Paul’s second largest financial commitment is the Good News at Noon outreach.
+- Good News At Noon – Another one of St. Paul’s commitments is the Good News at Noon outreach.
 This organization provides spiritual support to many struggling individuals, help with meals, medical and dental care and other ways to help the poor and needy.

 - Good News Clinic – As a supplement to Good News at Noon offering, a separate financial offering is made to the Good News Clinic which has recently moved into an expanded facility.

-- Challenged Child & Friends – This organization provided ongoing support to families and children within our community.
+- Sisu Integrated Early Learning (formerly Challenged Child & Friends) – This organization provided ongoing support to families and children within our community.
 Our annual monetary gift is an important to making this work possible.